Licensed Daycare Center – Little Heaven

 Offering Age-Appropriate Learning Activities to Stimulate Cognitive Development

-Cultivating a Sense of Belonging and Community through Inclusive Practices
+Building a Sense of Belonging and Community through Inclusive Practices

 Supporting Individuality and Independence while Teaching Respect and Cooperation